-They too play a role in the overall quality of sleep, especially in regard to.
-Reinhardt Chiropractic offers ChiroFlow pillows (https://chiroflow.com) to purchase, let us know if you are interested and we will see if they are right for you.
+They too play a role in the overall quality of sleep, especially in regard to neck pain.
+Reinhardt Chiropractic offers ChiroFlow pillows (https://chiroflow.com) for purchase.
+Let us know if you are interested and we will see if they are right for you.

 A good night’s rest can be the difference between a good day and a bad day when you wake up.
 Make sure you are getting the right amount of sleep (usually 8 hours is recommended) and find the mattress that will reduce your back pain.
 An adjustment can also help reduce back pain caused from sleeping, but having a proper mattress will make the difference in the long run.